 If you were born before Jan.
 1, 1957 you are exempt from the Measles, Mumps and Rubella Immunization requirements.

 If you hold genuine and sincere religious beliefs which are contrary to the practices of immunization, you may be exempt from these requirements.
 If you request religious exemption, you will need to submit an explanation in writing.
-You may be asked to provide additional information or to meet with the Director of Counseling & Wellness Services for approval of a religious exemption.
+You may be asked to provide additional information or to meet with the Senior Director of Counseling & Wellness Services for approval of a religious exemption.

 You may be granted an exemption to these immunization requirements if a physician has determined that a particular vaccine(s) required is not advisable for you due to medical contraindication.
 If it’s determined this particular vaccine(s) is no longer contraindicated, you’ll be required to have the vaccine(s).
 You must submit, in writing, documentation signed by a licensed medical practitioner indicating medical contraindication.
 The temporary or permanent nature of this exemption shall be noted in the medical documentation.